trunghng/trunghng.github.io/_posts/2022-02-11-func-approx.markdown

 comments: true
 eqn-number: true
 ---
-> Reinforcement Learning in continuous state space requires function approximation.
+> All of the tabular methods we have been considering so far might scale well within a small state space.
+However, when dealing with Reinforcement Learning problems in continuous state space, an exact solution is nearly impossible to find.
+But instead, an approximated answer could be found.

 <!-- excerpt-end -->
 - [On-policy Methods](#on-policy-methods)